 Real offers more ways for your child to grow their soccer experience than any other youth soccer club in our state.
 We encourage you to visit the yellow Programs Guide tab on our homepage to see all of the options available for your player including seasonal play, camps, off-season programs and more.

-Registration for fall season recreational soccer typically opens the second week of May and remains open until the first week of July.
+Registration for fall season recreational soccer is open May 24th thru July 15th.
 Registration for spring season soccer typically opens the second week of November and runs through the last week of January.
 Registrations are accepted anytime until the start of the season or until all teams are full.

 How do we register?

-Registration for fall ’14 season will open online through the GotSoccer registration system on May 20, 2014.
+Registration for Fall ’16 season will open online through the GotSoccer registration system on May 24, 2016.

 What methods of payment do you accept?

 Payments can be made to Real Colorado via cash, check or Visa/Mastercard.